PA23C:

 Sarah Kittross1, Linda R Rowan2, Carson Cameron MacPherson-Krutsky3, Aisha R. Morris2 and Beth A Bartel4, (1)Syracuse University, Syracuse, NY, United States, (2)UNAVCO, Inc. Boulder, Boulder, CO, United States, (3)University of Montana, Missoula, MT, United States, (4)UNAVCO, Inc., Boulder, CO, United States

-Vincent S Cronin, Baylor University, Geosciences, Waco, TX, United States, Carl-Georg Bank, University of Toronto, Toronto, ON, Canada, Peter T Bobrowsky, Geological Survey of Canada, Sidney, BC, Canada, John W Geissman, University of New Mexico Main Campus, Department of Earth and Planetary Sciences, Albuquerque, NM, United States, Susan W. Kieffer, University of Illinois at Urbana Champaign, Urbana, IL, United States, David W. Mogk, Montana State University, Bozeman, MT, United States, Cindy M Palinkas, University of Maryland Center for Environmental Science Appalachian Laboratory, Frostburg, MD, United States, Catherine Pappas Maenz, Dawson College, Geology Dept., Montreal, Canada, Silvia Peppoloni, National Institute of Geophysics and Volcanology, Rome, Italy and Anne Marie Ryan, Dalhousie University, Earth Sciences, Halifax, NS, Canada
+Vincent S Cronin, Baylor University, Geosciences, Waco, TX, United States, Carl-Georg Bank, University of Toronto, Toronto, ON, Canada, Peter T Bobrowsky, Geological Survey of Canada, Sidney, BC, Canada, John W Geissman, University of New Mexico Main Campus, Department of Earth and Planetary Sciences, Albuquerque, United States, Susan W. Kieffer, University of Illinois at Urbana Champaign, Urbana, IL, United States, David W. Mogk, Montana State University, Bozeman, MT, United States, Cindy M Palinkas, University of Maryland Center for Environmental Science Appalachian Laboratory, Frostburg, MD, United States, Catherine Pappas Maenz, Dawson College, Geology Dept., Montreal, Canada, Silvia Peppoloni, National Institute of Geophysics and Volcanology, Rome, Italy and Anne Marie Ryan, Dalhousie University, Earth Sciences, Halifax, NS, Canada

 Carolyn E Wilson and Christopher M Keane, American Geosciences Institute, Alexandria, VA, United States